iturdikulov/notes/public_utility.md

 > public control and regulation ranging from local community-based groups to
 > statewide government monopolies.
 >
-> Many utilities are essential for human [[IRL|life]], national
+> Many utilities are essential for human [[life]], national defense, or
-> defense, or commerce, and the risk of public harm with mismanagement is
+> commerce, and the risk of public harm with mismanagement is considerably
-> considerably greater than with other goods.\
+> greater than with other goods.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Public_utility)</cite>

 ## References